leotm/world-population-app/README.md

 ## Test

 Run `npm test` or `mocha test`.
-All 3 tests should pass with flyingn colours.
+All 3 tests should pass with flying colours.

 ## Run